Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Customize_End-User_UAI_Images.md

 1. Create and push the container image.

     Create a container image using Podman or Docker and push it to the site container registry.
 Any container-specific modifications may also be done here with a Dockerfile.
-    The `ENTRYPOINT` layer must be `/usr/bin/uai-ssh.sh` as that starts SSHD for the user in the UAI container started by UAS.
+    The `ENTRYPOINT` layer must be `/usr/bin/uai-ssh.sh` as that starts `sshd` for the user in the UAI container started by UAS.

     ```bash
     ncn-w001# UAI_IMAGE_NAME=registry.local/cray/cray-uai-compute:latest